What is a Sound Bath?

 Sound Therapy Prep

-- Remove jewelry and other item items that could interfere with your experience.
+• Remove jewelry, watches and other items that may interfere with the experience.

-- Set an intention, such as self-love, can provide greater focus and results.
+• Set a heart-felt intention, such as self-love, can provide greater focus and results.

-- Follow the sounds, being mindful and curious about how certain sounds affect your emotions.
-Try to stay awake, but know you’ll still receive the benefits if you fall asleep.
+• Follow the sounds, being curious about how certain sounds affect your emotions.

-- Visualize yourself in a beautiful place, such as your favorite beach, a nature setting, or a vacation spot.
-Allow any external sounds to help you go inward more.
+• Visualize yourself in a beautiful place, such as your favorite beach, or nature setting.

-- Integrate.
-Afterwards, take a moment to reflect on and integrate your experience.
+• Integrate.
+Afterwards, take a moment to reflect and integrate your experience.
 How do you feel?
 What was your favorite instrument?
 Did any emotions arise?

 Learning about sound, frequency, and vibration can be confusing.
-We’ve put together some common questions below to help address any concerns and put your mind at ease.
+We’ve put together some common questions below to help address concerns and ease your mind.

 What else is a sound bath called?